gizemdal/pennventure/Blog.md

 I'm looking for ways to add dimention to character relationships.
 I want relationships to be an item that Drama Manager could use to adjust the plot but for now relationship is defined as a (short term, long term) relationship score tuple.
 It would be nice to add more complexity and layers to it.

+Monday February 25th:

+I met with CCB in the morning to discuss how to add more dimentions to Player-NPC relationships.
+He suggested that I could create a multiclass classifier and train on different categories of interactions such as friendly, romantic, hostile, etc.
+He also sent me a research paper "Learning to Speak and Act in a Fantasy Text Adventure Game" where they discuss how to assign interesting roles and characteristics to NPC characters.
+The techniques described there might be a bit beyond my project but it could be useful as a source.